usnistgov/elft/elft_1_x/validation/README.md

 It is **highly suggested** that you make sure your submission will build and run as expected on environments as close as possible to the NIST evaluation machines, in order to avoid validation delays.
-Timing statistics are reported when run on a **Intel Xeon Gold 6140** CPU, but all Intel CPU types shall be supported.
+All Intel CPU types shall be supported.
 Use of unavailable intrinsics shall degrade gracefully.

 Be prepared to explain differences in templates and similarity scores.
 If at all